Fred Hutchinson: Cancer

 At his Florida home on Anna Maria Island, Hutchinson found a lump on his neck in late December 1963.
 A medical examination in Seattle revealed malignant tumors in his lungs, chest, and neck.
 Given the cancer treatments available at the time, the prognosis was grim.
 According to his brother, Hutchinson was a chain smoker, up to four packs of cigarettes a day.
 The Reds made their manager's illness public on January 3, 1964.
 After radiation treatment in early February, he still felt relatively well in March during spring training.
 As The Sporting News noted, the team played the 1964 season knowing Hutchinson "probably was at death's door."

-His health failing, Hutchinson nevertheless managed the Reds through July 27, when he was hospitalized.
+His health failing, Hutchinson nevertheless managed the Reds through July 27, when he was hospitalized in Cincinnati.
 He returned to the dugout August 4, but could only endure nine more days before, on the day after his 45th birthday, he turned the team over to his first-base coach, Dick Sisler.
 The birthday was celebrated at Crosley Field on August 12, then he was re-hospitalized two days later for two weeks.
 With their manager now critically ill, the inspired Reds caught fire and won 29 out of their last 47 games as the first-place Philadelphia Phillies collapsed, but the team finished in a tie with the Phillies for second, one game behind the Cardinals, who went on to win that year's World Series.

 Hutchinson formally resigned as manager on October 19, and died three weeks later at Manatee Memorial Hospital in Bradenton, Florida.
 He was buried next to his parents in the family plot at Mount Olivet Cemetery near Seattle in Renton, overlooking Lake Washington.

 SPORT magazine posthumously named him "Man of the Year" for 1964 in tribute to his courage in battling his final illness and the Reds permanently retired his uniform number (1).
 The Hutch Award is given annually by Major League Baseball in his memory as well.